 Edith Cowan believed that education was the key to growth, change and improvement.
 We are proud to continue her legacy by actively advancing the role of women in science, technology, engineering, and maths (STEM).

 Mission: Our mission is to advance students’ knowledge of, and aspirations for careers in the sciences.

-Our Vision: is to increase student participation rates in the sciences and foster aspiration for Higher Education.
+Our Vision: s to increase student participation rates in STEM and foster their aspiration for Higher Education.

 ECU is proud to be a member of the SAGE Pilot of the Athena SWAN charter in Australia.
 This initiative promotes gender equality and encourages opportunities for girls in STEM careers.